BghAek/BghAek/README.md

 My name is Abdelkader Mohielddine BABAGHAYOU (confused? u can call me Kadi), im a Junior Software Engineer.
 <h3>What to know about me :</h3>
 <p>
--🎓 I have a bachlor degree in "Computer Science an Information systems" and now still studying on Ammar thelidji University to get my "Networking and CyberSecurity" Master Degree.<br>
+-🎓 I have a bachlor degree in "Computer Science an Informations systems" and now still studying on Ammar thelidji University to get my "Networking and CyberSecurity" Master Degree.<br>
 - 🔭 I’m currently working on Web,Desktop,and hybrid Mobile Applications<br>
 - 🌱 I’m currently learning ....MERN stack<br>
 - 💬 Ask me about ...Programming,algorithms,math,games,crypto,photography,technologie.<br>